"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 --

 Closing the door I turned towards the road, to walk to my car, to drive to the Waitrose closest to the tracks.
 This is my ritual of confirmation - my promise to see all of this out until the 'end'.
-And I wasn't brave enough to face the trees; the ones closest to the embankment where my son's friend gone one cold December morning, to end his life.
+And I wasn't brave enough to face the trees; the ones closest to the embankment where my son's friend had gone one cold December morning, to end his life.
 The same trees I'd insisted that my husband and I walk to after I'd tried to say how sorry I was...and that I would do anything to make things right.
 The depth of anger this inspired in him never made sense, nothing about his rage made any sense.

 I was at the edge of complete disintegration.
+Then and after this awful, awful session.

 A semi-psychotic vision, a truer view filled my mind...I wrote it down and then recorded it.